shsagir/play-area-sync/README.md

 # where to show this: uni, pro old, all — REQUIRED when required
 stack:     uni

-# link to the Universal App verison
+# link to the Universal App version
 uniLink:   mysql-uni

 # link to the professional version